 With my new outlook on the unknown host, I was kind of interested in learning who Julian Bond is.
-The opening sketch was fine enough but flags arose when Pardo announced multiple musical performers.
-This instantly set my expectation to seeing a second half slump show.
+The opening sketch was good enough, but flags arose when Pardo announced multiple musical performers.
+This instantly set my expectation of seeing a second-half slump show.
 Then the host walked out on the stages, who looked an awful lot like the black guy from the original version of The IT Crowd.
-Yes, I was judging a book by its cover but the resemblance renewed my higher expectation.
+Yes, I was judging a book by its cover, but the resemblance renewed my higher expectation.

-Julian Bond seems like a very nice man but the moment he spoke I was back to expecting a slump show.
+Julian Bond seems like a lovely man but the moment he spoke I was back to expecting a slump show.
 First, he announced he doesn't expect anyone to know why he is hosting the show being that he's an unfunny politician.
-Yeah, he might have been saying it in jest but he went on to perform a monolog that felt like a campaign speech with very dry jokes if any at all.
-I didn't get it one bit but the audience seemed to chime in with some sympathetic laughter.
+Yeah, he might have been saying it in jest, but he went on to perform a monolog that felt like a campaign speech with very dry jokes if any at all.
+I didn't get it one bit, but the audience seemed to chime in with some sympathetic laughter.